 If fencers or parents/guardians cannot immediately enter the hall, you must not wait in the foyer.
 Please wait outside the building, maintaining social distancing.

-All fencers must bring their own sanitising hand gel with them to each session.
+All fencers should bring their own sanitising hand gel with them to each session.
 Face masks must be worn by all fencers, parents/guardians, and club officials when in the fencing hall.

 The changing rooms and showers are not available and fencers must attend the session ready to fence.

-Parents/guardians may sit in front of the climbing wall or against the wall on the left hand side of the fencing hall.
-They must maintain a 2-metre distance from other parents and fencers not from their household
+Parents/guardians must maintain a 2-metre distance from other parents and fencers not from their household

 Group stretching and group footwork sessions must adhere to 2m social distancing rules.

 All fencers, parents/guardians, coaches and other club Officers must wear a face mask when NOT fencing and maintain 2m social distance.
 Face covering are not required whilst fencing or undertaking training exercise although participants may choose to continue to use them.
 Coaches may wish to continue to use face coverings or mask liners and it will be at the coaches discretion whether to insist the pupil must wear a face covering during one to one lessons.
-One to one lessons must last a maximum 30 minutes.
 A face covering must be worn when refereeing a bout.